gnadare/gnadare.github.io/content/en/teaching/seminars/index.md

 slides: ''
 ---

-<a href="/teaching/seminars/CTCS/ctcs">Category Theory in Computer Science.</a>
-The seminar at Kutaisi International University.
+ [Category Theory in Computer Science.]({{< ref "seminars/ctcs.md" >}}) The seminar at Kutaisi International University.
 Designed for mathematics and computer science bachelor students, with the goal of identifying common ground between the two fields.